apache/cassandra/doc/source/operating/metrics.rst

-MemtableReclaimMemory        internal       Memtable recycling MigrationStage               internal       Runs schema migrations MiscStage                    internal       Misceleneous tasks run here PendingRangeCalculator       internal       Calculates token range PerDiskMemtableFlushWriter_0 internal       Responsible for writing a spec (there is one of these per disk 0-N) Sampler                      internal       Responsible for re-sampling the index summaries of SStables SecondaryIndexManagement     internal       Performs updates to secondary indexes ValidationExecutor           internal       Performs validation compaction or scrubbing ViewBuildExecutor            internal       Performs materialized views initial build
+MemtableReclaimMemory        internal       Memtable recycling MigrationStage               internal       Runs schema migrations MiscStage                    internal       Misceleneous tasks run here MutationStage                request        Responsible for all other writes Native-Transport-Requests    transport      Handles client CQL requests PendingRangeCalculator       internal       Calculates token range PerDiskMemtableFlushWriter_0 internal       Responsible for writing a spec (there is one of these per disk 0-N) ReadRepairStage              request        ReadRepair happens on this thread pool ReadStage                    request        Local reads run on this thread pool RequestResponseStage         request        Coordinator requests to the cluster run on this thread pool Sampler                      internal       Responsible for re-sampling the index summaries of SStables SecondaryIndexManagement     internal       Performs updates to secondary indexes ValidationExecutor           internal       Performs validation compaction or scrubbing ViewBuildExecutor            internal       Performs materialized views initial build ViewMutationStage            request        Responsible for materialized view writes
 ============================ ============== ===========

 .. |nbsp| unicode:: 0xA0 .. nonbreaking space